 Unfortunately, diagonal lines can obscure—or completely cover—the symbols beneath them.
 Sometimes the mini symbols are used on either side of the line, especially if fractional stitches are used, but sometimes backstitches cross over a single whole cross stitch.
 It might be up to you to determine what color is beneath the backstitch line.

 Don’t fret!
 You can do this.
 Really.
 Look at the surrounding symbols.
 What color makes sense to you?
 What color do you like in that spot?
 Trust yourself.

 Do you have bold dots on your chart?
 These are probably French knots.
 These are so frequently used, they usually aren’t explained.
-We have a tutorial on how to stitch French knots—I know some stitchers hate them—that hasn’t yet made it to the new site.
-Here’s a reason to re-post it soon.
+We have a tutorial on how to stitch French knots—I know some stitchers hate them—but they are wonderful things when mastered.

 In addition to symbols, backstitch lines, and French knots, you may have specialty stitches on your graph.
 These, too, are generally lines, but not long continuous lines like backstitches.
 Rather, they are clusters of short lines that look similar to the finished stitches.
 They might be slightly different lines (dashed or dotted) or perhaps a different color.
 Or not.

 There should be instructions for how to work these in the pattern.

 Sometimes, when a large design is split across a fold or presented on different pages, two or three rows of a design will be repeated on adjacent parts.
 These overlaps are usually highlighted (made gray) and noted with text.